fawazahmed0/the-solo-developers-manifesto/README.md

 - Don't program features until they are actually needed (YAGNI)
 - Write programs that do one thing and do it well and work with other programs
 - complete design: The design must cover as many important situations as is practical.
 All reasonably expected cases must be covered.
 Simplicity is not allowed to overly reduce completeness.
-- Use software standards for everything (e.g. semantic versioning etc)
+- Use software standards for everything (e.g. semantic versioning, conventional commits etc)

 ##### 1.2 Estimation: